 - 'Lone Survivor' tells story at Gwinnett Medical Center Foundation gala

 - Country music singer tours hospital before peforming locally

 - HEALTH BRIEFS: Free prenatal care visits offered to uninsured pregnant women

 - Eastside Medical Center, Walgreens announce clinical collaboration agreement

 Home and Garden

-- DALY: Autumn is the time to divide perennials
+- DALY: Now is the time to prevent summer weeds in lawns

 - BUCK'S BYTES: Simple tech is often good tech